crossbario/crossbar/docs/Basic-Concepts.rst

     ]

-All routing is within **routing realms**, i.e. a client connection is to a routing realm and events and calls are only routed between clients connected to the same realm.
+All routing is within **routing realms**, i.e. a client connection is to a routing realm and events, and calls are only routed between clients connected to the same realm.

 **Transports** are how clients can connect with the node.
 The default